faizeee/SkillMate/logs/day-20.md

 ## 🗓️ Day 20 – Skill Update, Delete & File Upload

+Day 20 was planned as “just update/delete/file upload,” but it evolved into a **major architecture milestone**.
+Instead of a quick feature tick, this month delivered **async support, robust file handling, better testing, and a more modular system design**.

 ### ✅ Goals
 - Implement Edit (Update) Skill: backend + frontend
 - Integrate Delete Skill (frontend only)